LBishop234/cynoc/README.md

     - Requires $deadline \leq period + jitter$ [[3]](#3).
 - `jitter`: the maximum jitter the traffic flow's packets may experience, i.e. how long, in cycles, after creation may a packet be released to the network for transmission.
     - E.g. for a traffic flow with period $p$ and jitter $j$, a packet created on cycle $np$ will be released $x$ cycles after the packet's creation where $np \leq x < np+j$.
-- `packet_size`: the size of a packet's payload in bytes.
+- `packet_size`: the number of body flits produced by the packet.
 - `route`: the fixed route the traffic flow's packets traverse across the network.

 ## Results